VALIS-software/SIRIUS-backend/Dev-PlayBook.md

     #db = client.database1
     ```

+    This means `database` is in use.
 Switch the `#` sign at start of line to the other one, e.g.

     ```
     #db = client.database
     db = client.database1
     ```

+    Note: If `database1` is in use, you should switch back to use `database`.

     Save this change.
-This will tell the rebuild script to use the other database.
+This change will tell the rebuild script to use the new database.

 6. Run the rebuild script in the `/cache` folder

     `/app/sirius/tools/rebuild_mongo_database`

     After this step, a new database (`database1`) is created.
+At this point, the old database (`database`) is still up and used by SIRIUS server.

 7. Swap the SIRIUS server to use the new database

     a.
 Update the `sirius/mongo/__init__.py` in your local git repository the same way as above.

     b.
-Push this change to the master branch.
-Circle-CI should run the tests then deploy the update.
+Deploy this change.
+For dev server, you can simply push this change to the master branch, Circle-CI will run the tests then deploy the update.

     After this step, the SIRIUS server should be connected to the newly built database.